getsentry/sentry-docs/src/wizard/python/sanic.md

 - `0.8`
 - `18.12`
 - `19.12`
+- `20.12`
 - Any version of the form `x.12` (LTS versions).

-**We do not support the latest version of Sanic.** Versions between LTS releases [have introduced breaking changes in the past](https://github.com/huge-success/sanic/issues/1532) without prior notice, so we cannot support them as they are too fast of a moving target.
+**We do support all versions of Sanic.** However, SDK Sanic support for versions between LTS releases should be considered Early Adopters.
+We might not be supporting all the features in those non-LTS versions, since non-LTS versions [have introduced breaking changes in the past](https://github.com/huge-success/sanic/issues/1532) without prior notice, so we cannot support them as they are too fast of a moving target.

 A Python version of 3.6 or greater is also required.